Rio Tinto unfazed by falling iron ore prices, says CEO

-BEIJING Global miner Rio Tinto (RIO.AX)(RIO.L), which gets 92 percent of its revenue from iron ore, is unfazed by the drop in ore prices and sticking to plans to raise output, chief executive Sam Walsh told Reuters in an interview.
+BEIJING Global miner Rio Tinto, which gets 92 percent of its revenue from iron ore, is unfazed by the drop in ore prices and sticking to plans to raise output, chief executive Sam Walsh told Reuters in an interview.

-The Anglo-Australian miner, which rebuffed an approach from commodities trader Glencore Plc (GLEN.L) in August, is also confident of increasing returns to shareholders at full-year results in February, Walsh said, adding that it has no plans to cut its 2015 capital spending target of $8 billion (5.04 billion pounds), announced last year.
+The Anglo-Australian miner, which rebuffed an approach from commodities trader Glencore Plc in August, is also confident of increasing returns to shareholders at full-year results in February, Walsh said, adding that it has no plans to cut its 2015 capital spending target of $8 billion, announced last year.

 But Walsh, who ran Rio Tinto's iron ore business for eight years before taking the top job in 2013, is confident that Rio's production costs of $20.40 a tonne in the first half of 2014, the lowest in the industry, will help it ride out the storm.